Teacher Training Testimonials

 This is not a 2 week intensive that skims over stuff, but a 2 year + intensive investigation into yoga and your personal practice of it.
 You will learn alignment, anatomy, philosophy, meditation, pranayama, classroom management, teaching tools and much more.

-Am happy to talk to anyone about my experience of it should you wish to ask me in person
+And leave with new friends and a new community of teachers to support you going forward.
+(I’m happy to talk to anyone about my experience of it should you wish to ask me in person).

 The Vajrasati training course has been amazing.
 Jim hands over years of experience from his own teaching in a typically generous way; little methods of explaining a movement or details of a posture which are tried and tested and which we are encouraged to investigate and fully understand for ourselves.
 The homeworks were brilliant (I miss them).
 They enabled me to gradually expand my knowledge and understanding through practice, exploration and research.
 They also provided a framework which worked well alongside the training hours.
 I love yoga and now love teaching yoga.
 The course has given me the confidence to do this and to follow my heart and I feel eternally grateful for this.
 The supportive, nurturing and fun environment that Jim creates should be recognised and celebrated, it is unique and makes this course truly special.

 Zoe Gallagher - Enrolled on training March, 2012

 I cannot begin to do it justice, but I know that people have no idea how wonderful it all is and we can't reach all of them without the internet.
 So I have done my best with words.